SecureLayer/cli_security_checklist/README.md

-# website in eng version
+# dev version of website in eng